Teodora Alonso Realonda: Personal life

 Teodora’s half-brother, Jose Alberto, wanted to divorce his wife, whom he alleged to be having an affair with another man.
 Teodora persuaded him to put up with her and preserve their marriage.
 Since then Jose Alberto went often to Calamba to seek advice from Teodora.
 This was learned by his wife who then suspected Jose Alberto and Teodora plotting something evil to her.
-Later Jose’s wife and an officer of the Guardia Civil (presumably the same one who was refused hgorse fodder) then accused Jose Alberto and Teodora of trying to poison Jose Alberto’s wife.
-Teodora was named as an accomplice.
-Jose Alberto, the main suspect.
-Quick like a bolt of lightning, Teodora was hauled to jail, by the mayor, Antonio Vivencio del Rosario, a known yes man of the friars.
+Later Jose’s wife and an officer of the Guardia Civil (presumably the same one who was refused horse fodder) then accused Jose Alberto and Teodora of trying to poison Jose Alberto’s wife.
+Teodora was named as an accomplice to Jose Alberto, the main suspect.
+Quick like a bolt of lightning, Teodora was hauled to jail by the mayor, Antonio Vivencio del Rosario, a known yes-man of the friars.
 A judge who did not like the way he was treated at the Mercado-Rizal house, ordered that Teodora be imprisoned in Santa Cruz, the capital of the province.
 She was made to walk the distance, though usual travel was by boat.
 She was forbidden to use any vehicle, although her family was willing to pay for it and include her escorts for the ride.
 She was to suffer humiliation and hardship as prescribed by those her family had offended.
-On the first night of the journey to Santa Cruz, Teodora and his escorts came to village where there was a festival.
+On the first night of the journey to Santa Cruz, Teodora and her escorts came to a village where there was a festival.
 Teodora was recognized and invited by one of the prominent families.
-The judge, upon learning that Teodora was honored in the village, was so enraged.
+The judge, upon learning that Teodora was honored in the village, was enraged.
 He went to the house she visited.
 There was a guard there and the judge knocked and broke his cane on the poor man’s head then beat up the owner of the house.
 This obvious case of prejudice was reported by Teodora’s lawyers.
 The Supreme Court decided to set her free.
 The cruel judge respected the decision but then charged Teodora with contempt of court.
 To this, the Supreme Court was persuaded but since Teodora’s wait in prison was longer than the sentence, ordered her release.
 Then the lawyer of Jose Alberto charged Teodora with theft.
-There was rumor that Teodora borrowed money from his brother.
+There was rumor that Teodora borrowed money from her brother.
 The lawyer obviously was interested in recovering the money for himself.
 This case was heard but dismissed by the court.
-Teodora was coerced to make a plea of guilty of which she was promised a pardon, immediate freedom and reunion with her family.
-It as all for naught.
-Teodora finally regained freedom after two and a half years, as ordered by no less than the Governor General, who was charmed one fiesta day in Laguna by a daring little girl.
+Teodora was coerced to make a plea of guilt of which she was promised a pardon, immediate freedom and reunion with her family.
+It was all for naught.
+Teodora finally regained freedom after two and a half years, as ordered by none other than the Governor General, who was charmed one fiesta day in Laguna by a daring little girl.
 So charmed was he that he asked the little girl what she would like him to give her.
-“My mother”, was the reply.
+"My mother", was the reply.
 The little girl was Soledad, Teodora’s youngest daughter.
 A quick inquiry, a quick decision, a new trial ended in Teodora’s acquittal.